curvegrid/go-ethereum-wiki/Command-Line-Options.md

     geth --maxpeers 0 js justwannarunthis.js

+#### Resetting the blockchain

+In the datadir, delete the blockchain directory.
+For an example above:

+    rm -rf /usr/local/share/ethereum/30303/blockchain

 ### Sample usage in testing environment

 The lines below are meant only for test network and safe environments for non-interactive scripted use.